Horlicks (horse)

-Horlicks (07 October 1983 – 24 August 2011) was an outstanding Thoroughbred racemare from New Zealand.
+Horlicks (07 October 1983 – 24 August 2011) was a Thoroughbred racemare from New Zealand.
 She won the internationally contested 1989 Japan Cup in a world record time of 2:22.2 for 2,400 metres.
 In addition to the Japan Cup, she won five Group One (G1) races in Australia and New Zealand.

 Background

 Horlicks was by Three Legs (GB) from the unraced mare, Malt, by Moss Trooper (USA).
 Malt was later sold to the United States by Australian Bloodstock agent Brian King.

-Her owner, Graham W. de Gulthy of Hastings, sent Horlicks to train with Dave and Paul O'Sullivan in April of 1986.
+Her owner, Graham W. de Gruchy of Hastings, sent Horlicks to train with Dave and Paul O'Sullivan in April of 1986.
 When she entered the O'Sullivan stable, she was not considered to be a fast horse, with her taking more than 15 seconds to complete a 1 furlong run and was even suggested by her trainer to send her back to the ranch at one point.